 T: (Angrily) It’s okay.
 I am used to being an afterthought.

 Ah ah, are you angry?

-T: No o (while squeezing his face like maltreated akara)
+T: No o (while squeezing her face like maltreated Akara)

 Why do you think you are an afterthought?